-- All donor‑funded initiatives, including the EIF National Implementation Unit, have been incorporated under one umbrella called the Single Project Implementation Unit (SPIU) operated from the Ministry of Commerce and Industry offices.
+- All donor‑funded initiatives, including the EIF National Implementation Unit, have been incorporated under one umbrella called the Single Project Implementation Unit (SPIU), operated from the Ministry of Commerce and Industry.

-- Through the project, several key projects have been identified to support Liberia’s economic transformation in the tourism and rubberwood sectors.
-These projects for example include enhancing the quality of tourism service education, building up surf-tourism and creating wildlife tourism.
+- Several key projects were identified to support Liberia’s economic transformation in the tourism and rubberwood sectors.

 - 571 beneficiaries (392 men, 179 women) participated in capacity‑building activities.

 - The Liberia Market Place, a one-stop showcase and sales shop for locally produced products, was established and promoted Liberian products at a wide range of events.
 The Liberian Marketplace also creates a space to improve SMEs' access to market opportunities and has connected hundreds of rural farmers to paying urban customers and provided income for families.